 The Haverhill Public Schools has adopted the STEMscopes science instructional resource for students in Kindergarten through Grade 8.
 STEMscopes utilizes the 5E instructional model to engage students in the exploration of topics in life, physical, and Earth & space sciences, as well as technology & engineering.
 Units of study are aligned to the the MA Science, Technology & Engineering (STE) Frameworks (2016).

 The 5E model consists of five phases – Engage, Explore, Explain, Elaborate, and Evaluate.
 With this model, students are hooked into their learning through “Engaging” science demonstrations at the beginning of their units then proceed directly into “Exploration” activities (including lab investigations) to develop conceptual understanding of science topics.
 Reading and vocabulary activities then take place after investigations during “Explain” lessons, which are then followed by “Elaboration” activities that extend student learning and connect to real-world applications.
 Finally, student understandings are assessed during the “Evaluate” phase.
 By moving hands-on activities to the start of units, we are creating a greater opportunity for more students (including students with disabilities and English language learners) to develop conceptual understanding of science topics.
 After that understanding is established, students then engage in reading and vocabulary exercises to reinforce their learning.

-The STE practices (such as carrying out investigations, developing and using models, and constructing explanations) are incorporated throughout these units.
+The STE practices (such as carrying out investigations, developing and using models, analyzing & interpreting data, and constructing explanations) are incorporated throughout these units.
 Explanation is emphasized in this program through the frequent use of Claim-Evidence-Reasoning writing exercises.
 This type of instruction and learning is new for students and teachers alike, and we expect student proficiency and teacher skill with facilitating this approach to increase significantly over the coming years.